About awards

 An award covers many employees, while an employment contract is an agreement between an employer and an individual employee.

 An employment contract sets out terms and conditions of employment.
-It can apply in addition to an award or enterprise agreement but can’t leave the employee worse off.
-It can’t provide for less than the legal minimum entitlements set out in the NES or their award or agreement.
+It applies in addition to an award or enterprise agreement.
+An employment contract can’t provide less than the legal minimum entitlements set out in the NES or their award or agreement.

 A contract can be in writing or verbal.